NamkiuZhang/Deliverable5/README.md

 Q4. business value lost: user’s session, cookies to

 Q5. possible ways to fix:

      	* Do filtration to special character, for asp we can use Server.HTMLEncode(),
      	* Use the HTTP head to specify type,use and specify a character encoding such as ISO-8859-1 or UTF-8
      	* Recheck input validation,consider all potentially relevant properties
-	* user can set the session cookie to be HttpOnly.
+	* User can set the session cookie to be HttpOnly.

 ##Vulnerability 2